Schrodinger (SDGR)

 Outbound Investments

-- In January 2022, Schrödinger acquired XTAL BioStructures, Inc., a structural biology services company, for $6 million in an all-cash transaction.
+- In January 2022, Schrodinger acquired XTAL BioStructures, Inc., a structural biology services company, for $6 million in an all-cash transaction to enhance its structural biology capabilities.

 Capital Expenditures

-- The primary focus of Schrödinger's capital allocation involves significant investment in research and development (R&D), particularly for its proprietary drug discovery programs and advancing its computational platform.
-R&D expenses amounted to $152.42 million in the first nine months of 2024.
+- The primary focus of capital allocation involves significant investment in research and development (R&D), particularly for its proprietary drug discovery programs and advancing its computational platform.

 Latest Trefis Analyses